Gerassim/symfony-docker/README.md

 export -f d
 ```
 After this upgrade install composer dependencies in container is just type `d ci`.
 As
-example of using symfony console command lets create some new doctrine entity `ds doctrine:create:entity`
+example of using symfony console command lets create some new doctrine entity
-, yep its this simple.
+`ds doctrine:generate:entity`, yep its this simple.

 ## Integration with PhpStorm
 ### Xdebug